MyPortugalHoliday.com

 5) Curral das Freiras

-Curral das Freiras sits at the bottom of a deep valley, surrounded on all sides by steep mountains.
-This secluded location in the centre of the island was used by the nuns for the Santa Clara convent to hide during pirate raids in the 16th and 17th centuries.
+Curral das Freiras sits at the bottom of a deep volcanic crater, surrounded on all sides by sheer mountain walls that rise dramatically to over 700 metres.
+This secluded location in the very heart of the island served as a refuge for the nuns of Funchal's Santa Clara convent, who fled here to hide during pirate raids in the 16th and 17th centuries.
+The town's name translates as "Corral of the Nuns", a lasting reminder of this history.

 PR1 hike madeira